Huegoxaga/notes/finance/related-concepts.md

     - When the interest rate can't be find in the table, or for a more accurate estimation, linear interpolation is often used
     - It makes the assumption that given the same number of periods, the factor and the interest rate has a linear relationship

-#### Types of Cash Flow
+### Single Cash Flow

-- A single cashflow - a lump sum of money, a single disbursement or receipt, it can be measured by:
+- A single cash flow - a lump sum of money, a single disbursement or receipt, it can be measured by:
   - `Compound Amount Factor`, denoted by `(F/P,i,N)`, gives the future amount, `F`, that is equivalent to a present amount, `P`, when the interest rate is `i` and the number of periods is `N`
     - It equals $$(1+i)^N$$
   - `Present Worth Factor`, denoted by `(P/F,i,N)`, gives the present amount, `P`, that is equivalent to a future amount, `F`, when the interest rate is `i` and the number of periods is `N`
     - It is the reciprocal of the compound amount factor
     - It equals $$\frac{1}{(1+i)^N}$$

+### Regular Cash Flows

-- Regular cashflows, also known as annuity - continous contribution, same amount every time, it can be measured by:
+- Regular cash flows, also known as annuity - continous contribution, same amount every time, it can be measured by:
   - `Sinking Fund Factor`, denoted by `(A/F,i,N)`, gives the size, `A`, of a repeated small receipt or disbursement that is equivalent to a large future amount, `F`, if the interest rate is `i` and the number of periods is `N`
     - It equals $$\frac{i}{(1+i)^N-1}$$
     - A sinking fund is an interest-bearing account into which regular deposits are made in order to accumulate some amount
-    - To calculate the amount owe after repay the mortgage for a certain number of period, calculate the total amount own at the end of the period and minus the amount saved by repaying early using the sinking fund factor
+    - To calculate the amount owe after repay the mortgage after a certain period, calculate the future value of the total amount minus the future value of all the repayment at the end of that period
   - `Uniform Series Compound Amount Factor`, denoted by `(F/A,i,N)`, gives the future value, `F`, that is equivalent to a series of equal-sized receipts or disbursements, `A`, when the interest rate is `i` and the number of periods is `N`
     - It is the reciprocal of the sinking fund factor
     - It equals $$\frac{(1+i)^N-1}{i}$$